Tweener/czan/CONTRIBUTING.md

-# Contribute to C·ZAN
+# How to contribute to C·ZAN

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

-Reporting a bug
+- Reporting a bug
-Discussing the current state of the code
+- Discussing the current state of the code
-Submitting a fix
+- Submitting a fix
-Proposing new features
+- Proposing new features

 ## Create a pull request

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `develop`.